-Hub City Transit (HCT), a federal grant recipient, is required by the Federal Transit Administration color or national origin, be excluded from, be denied the benefits of, or be subjected to discrimination, under any program or activity receiving federal financial assistance.
+Hub City Transit (HCT), a federal grant recipient, is required by the Federal Transit Administration (FTA) to conform with Title VI of the Civil Rights Act of 1964 and its amendments.
+Title VI of the Civil Rights Act of 1964 requires that no person in the United States, shall, on the grounds of race, color or national origin, be excluded from, be denied the benefits of, or be subjected to discrimination, under any program or activity receiving federal financial assistance.
 Presidential Executive Order 12898 addresses environmental justice in minority and low income populations.
 Presidential Executive Order 13166 addresses services to those individuals with Limited English proficiency.
 The rights of women, the elderly and the disabled are protected under related statutes.
 These Presidential Executive Orders and the related statutes fall under the umbrella of Title VI.